Why Most MarTech Implementations Fail (and How to Get Yours Right)

 A strong platform implementation doesn’t just store information.
 It gives teams visibility to understand customers and the tools to act on that understanding - turning technology into a true growth driver.

 If technology alone doesn’t guarantee success, then the people who design and implement it are critical.
-The right partner will connect strategy to execution.
+The right partner and team will connect strategy to execution.
 The wrong one will leave you with expensive software and frustrated teams.

-Here’s how to tell the difference:
+Here’s how to find the right partner and team:

 They understand your commercial strategy

-Red flag: Platforms and features dominate conversations without asking, “What commercial outcomes are we trying to achieve?”
+Red flag: Platforms and features dominate conversations.

 They interrogate your customers